memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/cpp-api.md

 ##### Erase

-Erases the element associated with the key from the map, if it doesn't exist does nothing.
+Erases the element associated with the key from the map, if it doesn't exist nothing happens.

 ```cpp
 void Erase(std::string_view key);